aminohealth/wonk/README.rst

 The end result of many Wonk operations is a collection of files, a **policy set**, named ``<base>_1.json`` through ``<base>_N.json`` where N <= 10.
 This is different from most utilities which operate on individual files, but Wonk can't know how many files it will be creating in advance.

 Why 10?
 Because AWS usually won't allow you to attach more than 10 policies to a user, group, or role.
 Since policy sets work together like one giant policy and can't be split up, Wonk won't create a policy set that can't actually be attached to anything.
-If you're bumping up against this limit, consider creating 2 policy sets and applying them to 2 distinct but groups (like ``Backend_1`` and ``Backend_2``), then putting each relevant user into both groups.
+If you're bumping up against this limit, consider creating 2 policy sets and applying them to 2 distinct but related groups (like ``Backend_1`` and ``Backend_2``), then putting each relevant user into both groups.
 Alternatively, if your policies cover 99 actions like ``Service:OnePermission`` and ``Service:Another`` on a service that only has 100 possible actions, and you've done your due diligence and don't mind giving your users access to that 100th action, consider adding a ``Service:*`` action to a local policy.
 That will replace all those individual actions with the single wildcard.
 Likewise, if you mean to give your users access to all of the various ``Service:GetThis`` and ``Service:GetThat`` actions, you can cover them all at once with ``Service:Get*``.
 This also has the nice side effect of documenting that you actually intend to allow access to all of the ``Get*`` actions.

 Terraforming combined policies
 ==============================